-Our theme of "ONE" will be expanded as we embrace the new school year.
+Our 2025-2026 theme "Building Together" will be expanded as we embrace the new school year.

 We look forward to working with our students and talking about ALL of their blessings but also teaching them how to "Bless" others with their thoughts, words, and actions.